day8/re-frame/docs/Flows.md

 ## Flow Specification

 It is just a map.
-Here's an example which automatically calculates the `area` of a room from `width` and `height`:
+Here's an example specification to automatically calculate the `area` of a room from `width` and `height`:

 <div class="cm-doc" data-cm-doc-no-result>
 {:id     :room-area